Meditation for Sleep

 Sometimes listening to the voice of a meditation teacher is exactly what you need to help you fall asleep.
 In guided meditations for sleep, instructors (usually with soothing voices) guide you throughout the meditation session.
 They may ask you to relax your toes, inhale deeply or even your legs.
 They might also lead you to imagine a series of relaxing images.
 For instance, an instructor could invite you to envision a beautiful sandy beach, and to imagine yourself happily and serenely seated along the water’s edge as the wavelets gently tickle your feet.
 Imagine breathing in the briny air, with the faraway sing-song of seabirds as your lullaby – see, you’re already yawning, aren’t you?

 This evening, leave anything that causes agitation and distraction in another room and try meditation instead.
 You can practice these methods while seated or after you’ve turned in for the night and are lying down.
-No matter which method you choose, remember that apart from helping with sleep disorders, meditation has a wide array of other benefits just waiting to be discovered.
+No matter which method you choose, remember that apart from helping with sleep disorders and anxiety, meditation has a wide array of other benefits just waiting to be discovered.
 Meditation can help you let go of negative emotions and thought patterns, give you insight to deal with trauma or grief and encourage healing.
 Meditation when practiced diligently helps to cultivate compassion, thinking with kindness towards others.
 What a wholesome way to fall asleep!
 Sweet dreams!